Avido-AI/code-test/README.md

 ## Getting Started

-1. Clone and set up the repo
-2. Start the dev server and navigate to the dashboard package
+1. Start the dev server and navigate to the dashboard package
-3. Mock evaluation data is available immediately
+2. Mock evaluation data is available immediately
-4. Build using the design system components
+3. Build using the design system components

 ## Guidance